 § 1268.03(b) establishes five optional criteria, of which two must be met.
 The section allows a Low-Income Local Agency to qualify if two or more of these criteria have not yet been met but are included as policy objectives in the safety element of its general plan.
 The criteria include adoption of a local ordinance which equals or exceeds the State Fire Safe Development Regulations, defensible space standards exceeding state minimums, adoption of a WUI code, incorporation of fire hazard mitigation into a zoning ordinance, and a comprehensive retrofit code or plan for existing homes.
 These demonstrate local fire planning which goes beyond minimum requirements.

 § 1268.04 establishes which and how many criteria must be met for local agencies which are not cities, city and county or counties to qualify for placement on the List.
-Local agencies which are not Low-Income must meet two of the six criteria; Low-Income Local Agencies must meet one and include at least one more as a planning objective.
+Local Agencies which are not Low-Income must meet two of the six criteria; Low-Income Local Agencies must meet one and include at least one more as a planning objective.
 The criteria were developed with the intention of at least two being reasonably achievable for each agency type encompassed in the definition of Local Agency.

 The criteria are: recognition as a Firewise USA community; adoption of a Community Wildfire Protection Plan, critical infrastructure protection plan, evacuation plan or similar plan; sponsorship or coordination of an active community disaster preparedness group, including Firewise USA communities or Fire Safe Councils; a plan or program to conduct hazardous fuels reduction; a plan or program to conduct public outreach and education about wildfire prevention or related topics; and adoption of a special benefit assessment or tax measure or fee that addresses wildfire prevention.